 Author royalties from the sale of this book in 2016 will be donated to Saluda Community Land Trust.

-Spanning three continents and half a century, this is the second in the series of books charting Benjamin Drum’s life.
+The second book in the Benjamin Drum Trilogy - Spanning three continents and half a century, this is the second in the series of books charting Benjamin Drum’s life.
 Between Times traces the lives and wanderings of the families along Sorrow Creek in mythical Marshall County, North Carolina.

 Fans of The Summer Boy will delight to recognize some familiar characters and discover new ones to love among other mountains where Drum grows up and the Laurel remains as elusive and hidden as it is real and powerful.

 Read reviews HERE